jkozik/signalwireagendsdk/README.md

 The URL used in the above test needs to be provisioned into the SignalWire `Phone Number` -> `Handle Calls Using` as `a SWML Script`.
 The URL needs to be inserted into the `When a call comes in` field.
 <img width="1630" height="766" alt="image" src="https://github.com/user-attachments/assets/5f4d21dd-f706-4cfc-911f-f186a9b5fd05" />

 Save the changes and call the phone number.
-It is interesting to look at the log file for the docker file.
+It is interesting to look at the docker log file.
 You'll see a web hook call per interaction with the service.

 ## Summary